monolithst/functional-models/README.md

 #### DateProperty

-A property for dates.
+A property for dates (NOT time).
 Includes the ability to "autoNow".

+#### DatetimeProperty

+A property for dates with times.

 #### ArrayProperty